🌲Fine PineView Test Lab

 Last Reviewed:

-Science review: Dr. Michael Rodriguez (Chief Science Officer, Purrify) β€’ Cat-care review: Sage Dean (Head of Customer Experience, Purrify)
+Science review: Dr. Michael Rodriguez (Science reviewer and materials specialist) β€’ Cat-care review: Sage Dean (Cat-care reviewer and reader-feedback lead)

 How we tested this specific page